JaninaMattes/Fudge-Cooking-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Fudge is a mobile-first Android application for smart pantry tracking, barcode-based ingredient scanning, and personalised recipe recommendations.
+Fudge serves as the foundation for the extended [Cookly](https://github.com/JaninaMattes/Smart-Pantry-Planner/). project.

 This repository documents the design and development of **Fudge Recipe**, including the progression from an early-stage **interactive UX/UI prototype** created in Figma.
 To help understand the overall user flow and screen structure, a **click-through Figma prototype** is available.
 It demonstrates the core navigation and layout of the application and can be explored in the browser.

 ### 🎨 Interactive Design Prototype